jeremywillans/hass-addons/rest980/README.md

 ## Known issues and limitations

-- This add-on can only be used on devices that support the Video Core (vc).
+- This add-on can only be used on devices that support amd64 (not Raspberry Pi!)

 ## Support